 Sea Fishing in Cornwall

 With over 300 miles of coastline, Cornwall is a fantastic place for sea fishing.
+We can help with fishing equipment, shore guided fishing, finding a boat trip or simply providing jargon free information.

 If you’d like some help to get started or you’re looking for some tuition to improve your fishing skills, we can arrange this for you – either on a one to one basis, in a family group or as part of a fishing adventure.
 These are mainly shore based so ideal if you’d rather not go out on a boat.